Publications of the Society

 All publications are available for purchase at the Society's home, Academy Hall, 51 Maple St, in Henniker or online.
 The price of each publication can be found at the SHOP tab.

-NEW!!!
 “Some Returned…The Stories of the Henniker Men who Fought for the Union” by Susan Fetzer (October, 2021) Could you be related to one of the 122 men from Henniker that fought for the Union cause in the Civil War?
 Or do you just enjoy learning about history at the local level?
 Knowledge of the civil war is not required as each man’s efforts are described along with his personal and family journey from birth to death.
 Over 125 photos and maps!

-NEW!!!
 “Highways and Byways of Henniker” (July, 2021) Researched and compiled by Henniker Historian Martha Taylor this new book describes all of the roads, streets and dirt roads in Henniker.
 Included are anecdotes about their names, date of origin and includes maps!
 A must have for any Hennikerite!

 Booklets